rylielovee/Bird-Frenzy/README.md

 ## You Additions

-I did all the art for this project.                _List out what you added to your game to make it different for you_
+I will do all the art for this project.

 ## Sources